Japanese Intermediate One (FLJ2230)

 Oral Test = 30%, Written Examination = 70%

 Indicative learning resources - Basic reading

-Main course book: Japan Times, Genki 2 Text, An Integrated Course in Elementary Japanese, The Japan Times, 2nd Edition
+Main course book: Japan Times, Genki 1 and 2 Text, An Integrated Course in Elementary Japanese, The Japan Times, 2nd Edition

-Japan Times, Genki 2 Workbook, An Integrated Course in Elementary Japanese, The Japan Times, 2nd Edition
+Japan Times, Genki 1 and 2 Workbook, An Integrated Course in Elementary Japanese, The Japan Times, 2nd Edition

 Recommended materials: Dictionary: Martin's Concise Japanese Dictionary, Charles E. Tuttle Co, or Oxford Starter Japanese Dictionary, Oxford University Press